Pwnagotchi-Unofficial/Pwnagotchi.org/content/getting-started/index.md

 This section is focused on newcomers.
 Here you can look through guides that will help you with getting your first device up and running (most of them are in the [community wiki](https://github.com/Pwnagotchi-Unofficial/community-wiki)).

-This is a guide for beginners by [N3ttX](https://github.com/ApplePie420) - How to get up and running quickly (headless/without screen)
+This is a guide for beginners - How to get up and running quickly (headless/without screen)

 ## Hardware